vladthesav/MoldAI/README.md

   - Flask
   - Pllow
   - PyTorch
-  - EfficientNet-Pytorch (instructions on how to download here https://github.com/lukemelas/EfficientNet-PyTorch)
+  - EfficientNet-Pytorch (instructions on how to install here https://github.com/lukemelas/EfficientNet-PyTorch)

 To use this app use the following bash commmands: